lammps/lammps/doc/src/Library_config.rst

 --------------------

-The following library functions can be used to query the LAMMPS library about compile time settings and included packages and styles.
-This enables programs that use the library interface to run LAMMPS simulations to determine, whether the linked LAMMPS library is compatible with the requirements of the application without crashing during the LAMMPS functions (e.g. due to missing pair styles from packages) or to choose between different options (e.g. whether to use ``lj/cut``, ``lj/cut/opt``, ``lj/cut/omp`` or ``lj/cut/intel``).
+These library functions can be used to query the LAMMPS library for compile time settings and included packages and styles.
+This enables programs that use the library interface to determine whether the linked LAMMPS library is compatible with the requirements of the application without crashing during the LAMMPS functions (e.g. due to missing pair styles from packages) or to choose between different options (e.g. whether to use ``lj/cut``, ``lj/cut/opt``, ``lj/cut/omp`` or ``lj/cut/intel``).
 Most of the functions can be called directly without first creating a LAMMPS instance.
-While crashes within LAMMPS may be recovered from through enabling :ref:`exceptions <exceptions>`, avoiding them proactively is a safer approach.
+While crashes within LAMMPS may be recovered from by enabling :ref:`exceptions <exceptions>`, avoiding them proactively is a safer approach.

 .. code-block:: C
    :caption: Example for using configuration settings functions